What is the Government-in-Action Youth Tour?

 Since 1964, more than 50,000 teenagers have visited Washington, DC, for one week every summer as part of the Electric Cooperative Youth Tour.
 The National Rural Electric Cooperative Association (NRECA) coordinates the tour, and more than 1,500 teens participate every summer.

-In 2018, Bailey County Electric will award two high school students an all-expenses-paid tour departing from Austin to Washington, DC, to watch our government in action.
-The winners will join more than 100 other youth from Texas electric cooperatives June 6 – 15, 2018 to experience two capitols: Austin, Texas and Washington, D.C.
+In 2019, Bailey County Electric awarded three high school students an all-expenses-paid tour departing from Austin to Washington, DC, to watch our government in action.
+The winners will join more than 100 other youth from Texas electric cooperatives June 12 – 21, 2019 to experience two capitols: Austin, Texas and Washington, D.C.